 Students and hourly employees (who report time worked through Banner) do not have to complete Time & Effort forms.

 Questions about the Time & Effort form?
-Contact the Grants Accounting Office.
+Contact the Office of Grants & Contract Administration.

 Student Employment Office procedures must be followed to pay student wages from grant funds.
 These procedures apply to:

 Student wages are set by Human Resources, not by the approved grant budget.
 In order to pay summer research students with a stipend (instead of hourly wages), you must complete a Summer Research Assistant Authorization (SRAA) Form and get it signed by the Associate Dean of Undergraduate Research.

 NOTE: An SRAA form is also required if you have a student working for you during the summer who is not being paid wages.
 In that case the student is a "volunteer," and this form is used to document that relationship with the college.

 Download the SRAA form in PDF format here (under Forms).

 You can also get a copy by contacting Colleen Converse (x3026).

 Employees are anyone (other than students) hired to work on grants administered by the College as College employees.
 This category includes Middlebury College graduates who cannot be paid through the procedures used for undergraduates.
 Hiring and all other actions relating to their employment must be coordinated by the Human Resources Department (or the Dean of Faculty in the case of faculty) and handled in the same manner as for other employees.
 Salaries and wages are determined by Human Resources (or Dean of Faculty) based on the job description, not by the amount in the approved budget.